Filing for Divorce in Ogden

 Parenting-Plan (If Minor Children are Involved)

-Both parties to a divorce must attach a parenting plan to their divorce petition, or to their answer to the divorce petition, if there are minor children involved.
-A parenting plan is a document that details how the divorcing parents are going to share their parental responsibilities and care for the minor child(ren).
-Click here to read more about parenting plans.
+If either party is asking for joint legal or joint physical custody, a Parenting Plan must be filed with the Petition for Divorce.
+A parenting plan is a document that details how divorcing parents are going to share their parental responsibilities and care for the minor child(ren).
+Click here to read more about joint custody that requires parenting plans.

 Either party can request that the court enter temporary orders in their divorce proceeding.
-Temporary orders address certain issues that can’t or shouldn’t be put off until the divorce has been finalized, such as child custody, parent time, child support, spousal support, property division, or money for attorney fees.
-If the court grants a temporary order, that order will typically be in effect until the court enters the final decree of divorce, which will contain permanent orders overriding any existing temporary orders.
+Temporary orders address certain issues that can’t or shouldn’t be put off until the divorce has been finalized, such as child custody, parent time, child support, spousal support/alimony, property division, or money for attorney fees.
+If the court grants a temporary order, that order will typically be in effect until the court enters the final decree of divorce, or the final orders that officially close up the case.
 Click here to learn more about Temporary Orders.

-- Attorney Fees (For Spouses that Cannot Afford Their Own Attorney).
-Utah law provides that if one spouse is unable to pay the costs necessary to defend himself/herself in a divorce action, a court may order the other spouse to pay for his/her reasonable attorney fees, witness fees, court costs, and other necessary expenses so long as they have the financial resources to do so.
+Attorney Fees (For Spouses that Cannot Afford Their Own Attorney).
+Utah law provides that if one spouse is unable to pay the costs necessary to defend himself/herself in a divorce action, a court may order the other spouse to pay for his/her reasonable attorney fees, witness fees, court costs, and other necessary expenses so long as that other spouse has the financial resources to do so.

 Some of the factors that will be considered in a custody evaluation include: